 Urdhva prasarita ekapadasana (OORD-vah pra-sa-REE-tah EH-kah pahd-AS-ah-nah) is a great pose for practicing balance and increasing flexibility in the hamstrings.
 An effective way to strengthen your entire lower body, standing splits also helps stabilize the hips and pelvis (with correct, closed-hip alignment), making it a great pose for building a solid foundation for your asana practice.

 Philosophy + Origin

-A variation on Hanumanasana, Front Splits pose, Standing Splits requires many of the same physical attributes and awareness.
-However, its balancing nature requires something more to think about.
-Hanuman, the monkey god whose leap to save Sita, then find a life-giving herb, is able to achieve such feats because of his dedication and love.
-Hanuman’s intense effort is tempered by his good nature and intention.
+A variation of Hanumanasana (front splits pose), standing splits requires many of the same physical attributes and awareness.
 This version of the splits is physically challenging and asks to respect where you are today.
 Think of your lifted leg as an opportunity to strive and your lower leg as a reminder to be patient with your capacity in this moment.

-- Place two blocks under your hands to help stretch your legs while keeping the spine long.
+- Place two blocks under your hands to bring the ground closer to you.

 - Put the sole of your lifted foot against a wall for more stability.